Oxymercuration reaction: Oxymercuration–reduction

 In practice, the mercury adduct product created by the oxymercuration reaction is almost always treated with sodium borohydride (NaBH4) in aqueous base in a reaction called demercuration.
 In demercuration, the acetoxymercury group is replaced with a hydrogen in a stereochemically insensitive reaction known as reductive elimination.
 The combination of oxymercuration followed immediately by demercuration is called an oxymercuration–reduction reaction.

 Therefore, the oxymercuration-reduction reaction is the net addition of water across the double bond.
 Any stereochemistry set up by the oxymercuration step is scrambled by the demercuration step, so that the hydrogen and hydroxy group may be cis or trans from each other.
 Oxymercuration reduction is a popular laboratory technique to achieve alkene hydration with Markovnikov selectivity while avoiding carbocation intermediates and thus the rearrangement which can lead to complex product mixtures.

 Other applications

 Oxymercuration is not limited to an alkene reacting with water to add hydroxyl and mercury groups.
-The carbon–mercury structure can undergo spontaneous replacement of the mercury by hydrogeon, rather than persisting until a separate reduction step.
+The carbon–mercury structure can undergo spontaneous replacement of the mercury by hydrogen, rather than persisting until a separate reduction step.
 In this manner, the effect is for mercury to be a Lewis acid catalyst.
 For example, using an alkyne instead of an alkene yields an enol, which tautomerizes into a ketone.
-Using an alcohol instead of water yields an ether.
+Using an alcohol instead of water yields an ether (see also Hofmann-Sand reaction).
 In both cases, Markovnikov's rule is observed.

 Using a vinyl ether in the presence of an alcohol allows the replacement of one alkoxy group (RO–) for another by way of an acetal intermediate.
 An allyl alcohol and a vinyl ether under the conditions of oxymercuration–reaction can give R–CH=CH–CH2–O–CH=CH2, which is suitable for a Claisen rearrangement.